The second phase of daffodil bulb planting has now been organised for Saturday 5th November 2016, from 9.30am onwards.

-- Deanshanger Village Heritage Society have organised a work party to plant daffodil bulbs on Saturday 29th October from 10 a.m.
-Everyone is invited to come along and help – please meet in the layby by Elizabeth Woodville school field.
+- Everyone is invited to come along and help – please meet in the layby by Elizabeth Woodville school field.

-- The aim is to fill in the gaps in the original planting along Stratford Road and also to plant some up the Buckingham Road if there are sufficient bulbs.
+- The aim is to finish filling in the gaps in the original planting along Stratford Road.

 - Tools needed for planting are a spade or trowel and a kneeling pad.
 There will be a supply of gloves but you can bring your own if you prefer.